What is a Lead?

-You’ve asked them the questions and they’ve answered them all with the details you hoped to hear.
+You’ve asked them the questions, and they’ve answered them all with the details you hoped to hear.
 At this point, your lead becomes a prospect.
-Following a prospect is where the real legwork begins, but it’s also the exciting part.
+Following a prospect is where the actual legwork begins, but it’s also the exciting part.

 In the business world, it’s just as exciting.

-The lead has been qualified and hopefully is willing to have continued correspondence with you.
+The lead has been qualified and hopefully is willing to have continuous correspondence with you.

 This lead has the problems that your products solve, a budget that warrants your pricing, and a timeline that puts them near ready for a decision.
 However, you may not get the sale right away.

-In B2B scenarios (especially larger organizations) there are multiple people involved in the buying decision.
-The data suggests 5.7 on average.
+In B2B scenarios (significantly larger organizations), multiple people are involved in the buying decision.

-More interviews, finding the right person to talk to, and schmoozing everyone in order to get the intel that you want.
 Call it journalism, call it sales — not much of a difference.You can have prospects that need a bit more information and time.
 Click To Tweet

 This phase could actually be the longest, given the direct time that you’ll be involved.
 Leads are leads until you get to have a conversation.